reinaldoc/dbsync/docs/24_using.rst

     encoding = iso-8859-1

 Each backend is a class on 'backend/acquire' or 'backend/persist' packages like Oracle or Ldap.
-Each acquire backend class must implement method **load()** and will be used as data source.
-Each persist backend class must implement the methods **sync()** and **flush()** will be used as data destination.
+Each acquire backend class must implement method **load()**and each persist backend class must implement the methods **sync(data)** and **flush()**.

 A backend can be created to acquire or persit any kind of data.
-Whether to acquire data from an spread sheet file, from snmp or a relational database or persist data on csv file, a hierarchical database.
+Whether to acquire data from an spread sheet file, from snmp agent or a relational database or persist data on csv file, a hierarchical database, etc.

 Backend section name must be reffered by a synchronization section or will be ignored.